official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 561. That language remained virtually unchanged in the final resolution.

-178 Telegram 1992 UKMIS New York to FCO London, 17 October 2002, ‘Iraq: Security Council Open
+[^178]: Telegram 1992 UKMIS New York to FCO London, 17 October 2002, ‘Iraq: Security Council Open
-Debate: Day 2’.
-179 Telegram 597 Paris to FCO London, 15 October 2002, ‘Iraq: French Thinking’.
+[^179]: Telegram 597 Paris to FCO London, 15 October 2002, ‘Iraq: French Thinking’.

 302

-The Report of the Iraq Inquiry562.
-Sir Jeremy Greenstock reported that US “understood and accepted” the UK’s need for a second resolution but did not want this “spelt out” in the resolution.
+562. Sir Jeremy Greenstock reported that US “understood and accepted” the UK’s need for a second resolution but did not want this “spelt out” in the resolution.

-563. Reporting on discussions in New York on 16 October, Sir Jeremy Greenstock wrote that the latest US draft was intended to show that the US had taken French concerns seriously and made an effort to meet them halfway.180 The reference to “all necessary means” had been removed and the draft provided for a Security Council meeting.
+563. Reporting on discussions in New York on 16 October, Sir Jeremy Greenstock wrote that the latest US draft was intended to show that the US had taken French concerns seriously and made an effort to meet them halfway.[^180] The reference to “all necessary means” had been removed and the draft provided for a Security Council meeting.
 The US would not agree to the Council “explicitly taking the decision to approve force; but that did not mean that the Council would not take it”.
 Sir Jeremy reported that President